WP_Post Object

 After four years, Malone attended the U of R school of journalism, which offered her the opportunity to develop the multiple skills she needed to thrive as a multimedia reporter.
 She learned she could find a story anywhere when she was given a news release in her print class about a temporarily closed intersection and assigned to write a story about it.
 After door knocking on businesses and calling city hall, Malone wrote a story about a problematic truck route in the city causing road damage and multiple closures for businesses.

-"When I wake up in the morning and I know I need to pitch something, I always think of that-'Okay, you can find a story in anything!'" she said.
+"When I wake up in the morning and I know I need to pitch something, I always think of that-'Okay, you can find a story in anything!'" she says.

 With newsrooms across the country struggling to stay afloat in an-ever-changing industry-Vice, Bell Media, and CBC all had major layoffs this year, Malone acknowledges the grim reality and says journalists are asked to do so much more now.
 "The pay is stagnating, the hours are extending … and with the lack of advertising money, you're not having someone assigned to cover city hall or education board meetings," she says.
 "If you don't have a reporter there, you don't know what's going on."